click2cloud-team2/A-test-on-Pod-communication-between-different-vpcs/README.md

   status: "Init"

 </pre>
-You can edit the vpc vni to 1 which is used in subnet creation.
-Output can be like this
+<b>You can edit the vpc vni to 1 which is used in subnet creation.
+Output can be like this</b>
 <pre>
 root@centaurus:~/task# kubectl get vpc
 NAME   IP         PREFIX   VNI   DIVIDERS   STATUS        CREATETIME                   PROVISIONDELAY